ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Pointer Activates Use Action:** If this is checked then when a Pointer collides with the Interactable Object it will activate it's use action.
 If the the `Hold Button To Use` parameter is unchecked then whilst the Pointer is collising with the Interactable Object it will run the `Using` method.
 If `Hold Button To Use` is unchecked then the `Using` method will be run when the Pointer is deactivated.
 The Pointer will not emit the `Destination Set` event if it is affecting an Interactable Object with this setting checked as this prevents unwanted teleporting from happening when using an Interactable Object with a pointer.
  * **Use Override Button:** Setting to a button will ensure the override button is used to use this specific Interactable Object.
 Setting to `Undefined` will mean the `Use Button` on the Interact Use script will use the object.
  * **Allowed Use Controllers:** Determines which controller can initiate a use action.
- * **Object Highlighter:** An optional Highlighter to use when highlighting this Interactable Object.
-If this is left blank, then the first active highlighter on the same GameObject will be used, if one isn't found then a Material Color Swap Highlighter will be created at runtime.

 ### Class Variables